trevorhuis/flashDeck/README.md

 **EXTRA CREDIT: If learn view is opened for the first time, a semi-transparent tutorial view will appear on this screen** **EXTRA CREDIT: Unique card flipping animation, and swipe up/ down animations create a smooth user experience**

+Developed with Khalid Alkhatib, Tyson Smiter, and Luis Carlos Orozco